johntango/Assistant_Run001/README.md

 ## Reference btg5679/javascript-openai-web-crawler

+This is a simple Assistant to demo GPT4 and the Thread Context window.
+At present this Assitant will always run on the same Thread even if 2 or more users are using it simultaneously from different locations.

 Add Write and Critic conversation capability
 We are using GitHub Codespaces to develop this.
 So when you fork you may need to change the .devcontainer/devcontainer.json to point to your fork.
 We are using NPM and Node so run "npm install" to install all the dependencies.
 In the future you may need to modify the libraries to use the latest eg puppeteer
 Similarly the openai API is changing fairly rapidly so monitor any deprecations of models